• Skip to primary navigation

 Spread

-• In a food processor, combine cream cheese and mayonnaise.
+• In a food processor or with an electric mixer, combine cream cheese and mayonnaise.
 Once blended, add basil and pulse until basil is chopped and incorporated into cream cheese.

 Wraps